 The vector which transmits Zika virus is not found in the UK, and almost all cases are associated with travel to countries, territories or areas with active Zika virus transmission.

-and 90 cases that have antibody evidence highly indicative of recent infection (Zika-specific IgM) [probable cases].
+and 97 cases with antibody evidence highly indicative of recent infection (Zika-specific IgM) [probable cases].

 In addition, one case of likely sexual transmission of Zika virus infection has been reported in the UK.

 3.1 Region of travel for Zika cases diagnosed in UK travellers since 2015